SFDO-Community-Sprints/npc-best-practices/docs/Industry Common Components/Data Processing Engine.md

-* Verify under Setup → Quick Find  → Data Pipelines that Data Pipelines is enabled and the Data Pipeline for “Salesforce” is checked
+* Verify under Setup → Quick Find  → Data Pipelines that Data Pipelines is enabled and the Data Pipeline for “Salesforce” is checked.
-* Make sure the Writeback User and Automated Workflow User have the “Data Pipelines Base User” permission set assigned
+* Make sure the Writeback User and Automated Workflow User have the “Data Pipelines Base User” permission set assigned.
-* Make sure the Integration User has at least Read access to data which is aggregated using the DPE definition
+* Make sure the Integration User has at least Read access to data which is aggregated using the DPE definition.
 * Under Setup → Quick find  → Monitor Workflow Services find the name of the DPE Definition that was run and check the Status column to see if the Status is “Completed” (ran successfully) or if it “Completed With Failures” or “Failed”.
-    * Click the name of the DPE definition for more details about the outcome
+    * Click the name of the DPE definition for more details about the outcome.
-* Note that the underlying reporting engine language (SAQL) is case sensitive, so for example, if you have a boolean condition, ‘true’ works but ‘True’ does not
+* Note that the underlying reporting engine language (SAQL) is case sensitive.
+For example, if you have a boolean condition, ‘true’ works but ‘True’ does not.
 * [Troubleshoot Data Processing Engine Issues](https://help.salesforce.com/s/articleView?id=ind.dpe_troubleshoot.htm&type=5)